gmr/helper/docs/logging.rst

 Logging
 =======
-The :class:`Logging <clihelper.Logging>` class is included as a convenient wrapper to handle Python 2.6 and Python 2.7 dictConfig differences as well as to manage the :mod:`clihelper` specific ``debug_only`` Handler setting.
+The :class:`Logging <helper.config.LoggingConfig>` class is included as a convenient wrapper to handle Python 2.6 and Python 2.7 dictConfig differences as well as to manage the :mod:`helper` specific ``debug_only`` Handler setting.

-If you want to use the default console only logging for clihelper, you do not need to implement this configuration section.
+If you want to use the default console only logging for helper, you do not need to implement this configuration section.
 Any configuration you specify merges with the default configuration.

 Default Configuration
 ---------------------